Pixyz: a Python library for developing deep generative models: Background: Deep Generative Models

-In such a generative model with multiple random variables, conditional independence between different variables, i.e., dependency between them, is assumed, which we call \emph{design of generative models} in this paper.
-For example, we assume that the conditional independence of a generative model with one observed variable $\mathbf{x}$ and one latent variable $\mathbf{z}$ is
+In such a generative model with multiple random variables, conditional dependence between different variables, which we call \emph{design of generative models} in this paper, is assumed.
+For example, we assume that a generative model with an observed variable $\mathbf{x}$ and a latent variable $\mathbf{z}$ is